Scale decomposition in compressible turbulence

-This work is also very useful from the standpoint of numerical modelling.
+This work is also very useful from the standpoint of numerical modeling.
 Compressible flows, especially in astrophysical systems, often involve a huge range of scales which cannot be simulated directly.
 The coarse-graining approach provides a theoretical basis for constructing models of turbulence that may faithfully reflect the dynamics at unresolved scales.
-The formalism that we employ is the same as that used in large-eddy simulation (LES) modelling of turbulent flows.
-This work thus provides a theoretical complement to those modelling efforts.
+The formalism that we employ is the same as that used in large-eddy simulation (LES) modeling of turbulent flows.
+This work thus provides a theoretical complement to those modeling efforts.
 However, while the equations we analyze coincide (to a considerable extent) with those that are employed in LES of compressible turbulence, their use here will be for rather different purposes.
-In LES, plausible but uncontrolled closures are adopted for the subscale terms, whereas the aim here and in subsequent papers, following \cite{Eyink95a,Eyink05}, is to develop several exact estimates and some general physical understanding of these terms.
+In LES, plausible but uncontrolled closures are adopted for the subscale terms, whereas the aim here, as in \cite {Eyink95a,Eyink05,Aluie11,AluieLiLi12}, is to develop several exact estimates and some general physical understanding of these terms.
 Another difference is that LES generally takes the scale parameter $\ell$ to be a fixed length of the order of the ``integral scale'' $L$.
 Our interest here is rather to probe \emph{all scales in the flow}, including limits of small $\ell\ll L$.

-In this paper, we shall show how a decomposition based on Favre filtering (and averaging) comes out naturally from the physical requirement that viscous effects have a negligible role in the dynamics of large-scale momentum and large-scale kinetic energy.
+We shall show below how a decomposition based on Favre filtering (and averaging) comes out naturally from the physical requirement that viscous effects have a negligible role in the dynamics of large-scale momentum and large-scale kinetic energy.
 We call this the \emph{inviscid criterion}.
 Using the coarse-graining approach, we will prove rigorously the existence of an intermediate range of scales over which viscous dissipation and external kinetic energy injection can be made to vanish.
 Our decomposition also leads to two terms responsible for transferring kinetic energy across scales and constitute the so-called ``subgrid scale flux,'' which we shall discuss in detail.